XiaoLi0614/xiaoli.github.io/index.md

 **Sep/2017**:  Attended University of California, Riverside for CS MS program.
 **Jul/2017**:  Got my B.E. in Information Security from HUST(Huazhong University of Science and Technology) as *OutStanding Graduates*.

+## Ongoing Projects

+**Well-formed Properties of Heterogeneous Quorum Systems**:  We prove an **impossibility result** that shows **quorum intersection, and quorum availability** is not sufficient for Byzantine reliable broadcast(BRB) and consensus in heterogenous quorum systems(HQS), where each process can select different quorums.
+Moreover, we propose quorum-inclusion to help achieve BRB and consensus with detailed protocols and proofs.
+Quorum-inclusion together with intersection and availability is so far the weakest condition we know for BRB and consensus in the HQS setting.
+Our results are available on arXiv now: [Impossibility](https://arxiv.org/abs/2304.04979)

+**Open Heterogeneous Quorum Systems**:  We presents reconfiguration protocols for heterogeneous quorum systems(HQS) in order to enable open membership for permissionless blockchains.
+We also presents trade-offs for the properties that reconfigurations can preserve, and accordingly, presents reconfiguration protocols and proves their correctness.
+We further present a graph characterization of heterogeneous quorum systems, and its application for reconfiguration optimization.Our results are available on arXiv now: [Open](https://arxiv.org/abs/2304.02156)

 ## Previous Projects

 **Hamraz**:  How to have **confidentiality, integrity, and availability** with as few machine as possible for replicated objects?
 Better yet, we got the work done automatically.
 Our open source project are available: [Hamraz: code](https://github.com/XiaoLi0614/Secure_Partition.git)